changgoo/Twind/docs/tutorials/simulation_pdfs.rst

     sim = twind.TigressSimLoader('R4','H')
     sim.load(download=True)

+Since :class:`.TigressSimLoader` is a child class of :class:`.TigressWindModel`, this itself can be used to build model PDFs.
+If the simulation pdf is passed in :meth:`.TigressWindModel.set_axes` method, it will make axes identical to the simulation PDF.

 .. code:: python

-    # since TigressSimLoader is a child class of TigressWindModel,
-    # this itself can be used to build model PDFs
-    # if the simulation pdf is passed in set_axes() method,
-    # it will make axes identical to the simulation PDF
     sim.set_axes(pdf=sim.simpdf,verbose=True)
     modelpdf=sim.build_model()